Adelaide Kane: Career

 In August 2006, Kane was picked to join the cast of Neighbours as Lolly Allen after she entered a competition run by Dolly magazine.
 She was given a three-month contract with the show.
 Her friends convinced her to enter the competition, but she did not think she was actually going to get the role.
 In December 2006, Kane announced that she would be leaving the show after her contract was not renewed.
 At the time of the announcement, Kane had not yet appeared as Lolly.
 In 2008, Kane was nominated for a Logie Award for Most Popular New Female Talent for her performance as Lolly.

 From March to December 2009, Kane portrayed Tenaya 7 on Power Rangers RPM, part of the long-running Power Rangers franchise.

 In April 2010, at the age of 19, Kane starred in the television film Secrets of the Mountain on NBC.
-In 2010, she also starred in the Hulu series Pretty Tough, composed of 20 episodes and based on the novel by the same name written by Li Tigelaar.

-Also in 2010, Kane traveled to attend an audition for Cartoon Network's first live-action series Unnatural History, for the role of Maggie Winnock.
-She and Italia Ricci were the actresses selected for the casting; the role later went to Ricci.

 In 2012, Kane portrayed Aubrey in the film Goats.
 On 28 November 2012 it was announced that Kane had joined the cast of Teen Wolf as Cora Hale.